PX4/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 1. **Add a New Translation Header**

-   Add a new version translation to bridge the archived version and the new version, by creating a new translation header.
+   Add a new version translation to bridge the archived version and the updated current version, by creating a new translation header.

    For example, create a direct translation header `translation_node/translations/translation_vehicle_attitude_v4.h`: